jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/cc2541_notes.md

 - Without an application flashed, there is no CPU activity (TODO: Capture this).
 - No time difference between CRP enabled and disabled (TODO: Capture this).
 - The CC Debugger is required for flashing the chip, unless your own serial or BLE OTA bootloader is present in the flash.

+# Being more level-headed

+After doing what I put in my report as the first step (finding the minimum glitch width, I realised that the glitch width I was using before was way too big, at 1us.
+The "skipping" of pin toggling I thought I saw before was actually resetting.
+After more investigation I found that the same kind of range, 50-100ns, works on the CC2541 too, but must occur very close to the pin toggle to skip it.
+All this time I've been trying to glitch and just resetting the chip!!!

+Trying again.